 If you love growing vegetables in your home garden, then you might want to consider planting spaghetti squash this year.
-"Not only is spaghetti squash low in starch, its flesh peels apart in strings like spaghetti, making it a healthy alternative to traditional pasta when cooked," explains Matt Mattus, author of Mastering the Art of Vegetable Gardening.
+"Not only is spaghetti squash low in starch, its flesh peels apart in strings like spaghetti, making it a healthy alternative to traditional pasta when cooked," says Matt Mattus, author of Mastering the Art of Vegetable Gardening ($25.99, amazon.com).

 Since moisture is key when growing spaghetti squash, Enfield recommends providing them with an inch or two of water every week.
 "Whether from rain or watering, the soil should be kept consistently moist throughout the growing season," she says.
 "To help reduce evaporation from the soil while the plants are young, lightly mulch around the plant."
 To avoid any mildew problems, Mattus suggests watering your spaghetti squash in the morning, or with an automated drip system, so the foliage can dry off before the sun sets.

 If you're harvesting your spaghetti squash before the seeds are mature and before the skin is hard, Enfield says you're doing it wrong.
-"Spaghetti squash fruit will change from white to pale yellow, to golden yellow when it is ready to harvest, and are normally eight to nine inches long and four to five inches in diameter," she explains.
+"Spaghetti squash fruit will change from white to pale yellow, to golden yellow when it is ready to harvest, and are normally 8 to 9 inches long and 4 to 5 inches in diameter," she explains.
 "They should be allowed to ripen as fully as possible on the vine, but must be harvested before the first fall frost, because 'frost-kissed' winter squash does not store well."